Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 ### Complete Tasks

-You will be able to complete Tasks if the task is assigned to you.
+You will be able to complete tasks if the task is assigned to you.

 1. Open a task from the Task list.
 At the bottom of the task is a **Complete** Floating Action Button.